 Your local Optometrist is trained to be a glaucoma specialist.
 In the medical world glaucoma is referred to as “the silent thief of sight.”
 It is a very serious condition that often goes unnoticed during the beginning stages.
 Damage to the optic nerve normally begins early before the person with the disease can tell.
-We will discuss things to look for and consider when it comes to glaucoma in this article.
+We will discuss things to look for and consider when it comes to glaucoma in this article, but an eye exam is the most important thing to finding glaucoma.

 Glaucoma is when the pressure inside the eye is too high for the eye to handle.
 This increased pressure leads to damage to the weakest part of the eye, the optic nerve.